cvicentiu/WindowFunctions-Course/COURSE.md

 +---------+------------+------------+------------+------------+--------+
 ```

 And now we can clearly see how PARTITION BY interacts with the result set.
+We have two separate sequences, one for each different partition of `M` and `F` gender.

 ### Aggregate functions as window functions